Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Abstract

 \section{Abstract}

-In this paper, we utilize deep visual Representation Learning to address the problem of identification of color variants.
-In particular, we address color variants identification in fashion products, which refers to the problem of identifying fashion products that match exactly in their design (or style), but only to differ in their color.
-Firstly, we solve this problem by obtaining manual annotations depicting whether two products are color variants.
-Having obtained such annotations, we train a triplet loss based neural network model to learn deep representations of fashion products.
-However, for large scale real-world industrial datasets such as addressed in our paper, it is infeasible to obtain annotations for the entire dataset.
-Hence, we rather explore the use of self-supervised learning to obtain the representations.
-We observed that existing state-of-the-art self-supervised methods do not perform competitive against the supervised version of our color variants model.
-To address this, we additionally propose a novel contrastive loss based self-supervised color variants model.
-Intuitively, our model focuses on different parts of an object in a fixed manner, rather than focusing on random crops typically used for data augmentation in existing methods.
-We evaluate our method both quantitatively and qualitatively to show that it outperforms existing self-supervised methods, and at times, the supervised model as well.
+In this paper, we utilize deep visual Representation Learning to address an important problem in fashion e-commerce: color variants identification, i.e., identifying fashion products that match exactly in their design (or style), but only to differ in their color.
+At first we attempt to tackle the problem by obtaining manual annotations (depicting whether two products are color variants), and train a supervised triplet loss based neural network model to learn representations of fashion products.
+However, for large scale real-world industrial datasets such as addressed in our paper, it is infeasible to obtain annotations for the entire dataset, while capturing all the difficult corner cases.
+Interestingly, we observed that color variants are essentially manifestations of color jitter based augmentations.
+Thus, we instead explore Self-Supervised Learning (SSL) to solve this problem.
+We observed that existing state-of-the-art SSL methods perform poor, for our problem.
+To address this, we propose a novel SSL based color variants model that simultaneously focuses on different parts of an apparel.
+Quantitative and qualitative evaluation shows that our method outperforms existing SSL methods, and at times, the supervised model.